aimeos/aimeos-docs/src/admin/jqadm/create-subparts.md

 ## get()

-This method is used to retrive the data shown in the subpart of the detail view for the panel:
+This method is used to retrive the data shown in the subpart of the detail view for the panel.
+It's required if the parent panel has a list view that hands over the ID of the item to show in the detail view:

 ```php
 public function get() : ?string